Real estate SEO: a basic guide for teams and brokerages

 Make sure you have:

-• Clean redirects for old pages
+- Clean redirects for old pages so you don’t lose equity and traffic

-• A sitemap that reflects what you want indexed
+- A sitemap that reflects what you want indexed

-• Canonical tags on pages where duplicates are unavoidable
+- Canonical tags on pages where duplicates are unavoidable

 Links still matter, but the old playbook of buying directories and blasting guest posts is a great way to waste money.
-The better approach is to earn authority the way brokerages already build relationships.

-Some ideas that work:
+Ideas that work:

-• Sponsor local events and make sure you’re listed on the event site
+- Sponsor local events and make sure you’re listed on the event site

-• Create a scholarship or community grant with a real page and local outreach
+- Create a scholarship or community grant with a real page and local outreach

 Measurement for brokerages

-The KPIs that really matter
+The KPIs that matter

 Keep it simple:

-• Organic leads (forms, calls, chats) tied to landing pages
+- Organic leads (forms, calls, chats) tied to landing pages

-Quarterly SEO sprint plan (lightweight but real)
+Quarterly SEO sprint plan

 Wrap-up: build the engine, then let it compound

 The best part about real estate SEO is that it stacks.
-A cleaned-up Google Business Profile improves local visibility, a neighborhood hub earns links and rankings, those pages keep bringing in traffic.
-And then that traffic becomes leads – and unlike most channels, you don’t pay for every click.
+A cleaned-up Google Business Profile improves local visibility.
+A neighborhood hub earns links and rankings.
+Those pages keep bringing in traffic.
+That traffic becomes leads.

 If you want to start today, do the simple version:

-• Build one incredible neighborhood hub
+- Build one incredible neighborhood hub

-• Fix the technical issues blocking indexation and speed
+- Fix the technical issues blocking indexation and speed

-• Measure it in Search Console, then iterate every month
+- Measure it in Search Console, then iterate every month